 1. Margins of cauline leaves and bracts of the inflorescence with stiff spines; basal leaves simple, unlobed; cauline leaves simple (at most 3–7-lobed), on stiff erect stem; flowers in a dense bracted head.

-1. Margins of leaves and bracts without spines (or soft spines in Sanicula); basal leaves deeply lobed to compound or dissected, or if simple, the cauline leaves either compound or on a prostrate stem; flowers in umbels, at least some clearly pediceled.
+1. Margins of leaves and bracts without spines (or soft spines in Sanicula); basal leaves deeply lobed to compound or dissected (simple only in the rare alien Bupleurum); flowers in umbels, at least some clearly pediceled.

 2. Leaves all simple, with entire margins.

 2. Leaves (at least the cauline) compound, dissected, or deeply lobed or toothed (basal or uppermost leaves sometimes simple).

 3. Ovary and fruit pubescent, papillose, or bristly, or upper part of stem and peduncles with spreading or tomentose pubescence, or both conditions present.

 4. Bristles of ovary and fruit all strongly hooked (with incurved tips); leaves once-palmately compound or deeply lobed; umbellets consisting of 1 or more sessile or subsessile bisexual flowers and pediceled staminate flowers, or entirely of staminate flowers.

 4. Bristles or hairs (if any) of ovary and fruit only partly or weakly and slightly if at all curved at the tips; leaves various (mostly pinnate or deeply divided) but not once-palmately lobed; umbels in most species consisting of all bisexual flowers.

 5. Cauline leaves (at least the upper ones) pinnately or bipinnately divided into long linear-lanceolate lobes, grading into simple, at most shallowly lobed, basal leaves.